Russian Deputy Foreign Minister Sergei Ryabkov stated today, November 30, that Russia does not rule out the possibility of resuming nuclear tests.

 Photo: TASS screenshot

-Despite being a nuclear power, modern Russia has never conducted a nuclear test under its voluntary moratorium on nuclear testing, since the last test was conducted in 1990 before the collapse of the Soviet Union, according to RT.
+Despite being a nuclear power, modern Russia has never conducted a nuclear test in line with its voluntary nuclear test halt commitment, since the last test was conducted in 1990 before the collapse of the Soviet Union, according to RT.

-Last year, Russian President Vladimir Putin said Moscow should be ready to resume nuclear testing if the US did so.
-"We know for sure that some people in Washington are considering conducting actual tests of their nuclear weapons while the US is developing new types of nuclear weapons," Putin said at the time.
+Last year, Russian President Vladimir Putin said that Moscow should be prepared to resume nuclear testing if the United States did so.
+"We know for sure that some people in Washington are considering conducting real-world tests of their nuclear weapons while the United States is developing new nuclear weapons," Putin said at the time.

-"Of course, we will not be the first to do this, but if the United States conducts such a test, then we will do the same," Putin stressed.
-The United States, Russia's main nuclear rival, last conducted a nuclear test in 1992.
+"Of course, we won't be the first to do this, but if the US conducts such a test, then we will do the same," Putin emphasized.
+The US, Russia's main nuclear rival, conducted its last nuclear test in 1992.

-Deputy Minister Ryabkov made the above statement after Washington allowed Ukraine to carry out attacks deep into Russian territory with long-range weapons provided by the US, despite Moscow's warning that this would lead to an escalation of the conflict, according to RT.
+According to RT, Deputy Foreign Minister Ryabkov made the above statement after Washington allowed Ukraine to carry out attacks deep into Russian territory using long-range weapons supplied by the US, despite Moscow's warnings that this would lead to an escalation of the conflict.

-There is currently no information about the US reaction to Mr. Ryabkov's statement.
+There is currently no information on the US reaction to Ryabkov's statement.

 Source: https://thanhnien.vn/quan-chuc-nga-noi-moscow-co-the-khoi-phuc-cac-cuoc-thu-hat-nhan-185241130163549813.htm